vishwaskotegar/petshop/README.md

 # petshop

-created by Vishwas U.S and Seegan Paul. developed using Intellij IDE. with JAVA Swing and MySQL.
+Created by Vishwas U.S and Seegan Paul.
+Developed using Intellij IDE.
+With JAVA Swing and MySQL.